cs456s25/labs/lab08/lab08_description.md

 1) (2 pts) the verilog module for your synchronous RAM
 2) (2 pts) the testbench you are using to create a timing diagram
 3) (2 pts) schematic for your synchronous RAM
-4) (4 pts) a timing diagram for a read, write, read to the RAM, showing the correct output
+4) (3 pts) a timing diagram for a read, write, read to the RAM, showing the correct output
+5) (1 pt) Answer the question at the end of the lab specification.

 ## A Data Memory Circuit Design